test

 • Study With us

 Study for a research degree at Leeds Beckett and you'll join a thriving academic community in an inspiring and supportive environment.
-The Graduate School supports our increasingly active postgraduate research community and encourages students to make a difference to the university’s research culture and environment.
+Our research degrees team supports our increasingly active postgraduate research community and encourages students to make a difference to the university’s research culture and environment.

 Study With us